 No, it’s near and dear to me that people understand that letting go will heal your wounds.
 Like a rose, relationships also have thorns.

-This Tumblr-Post for today is clarifying my thoughts.
+This Tumblr-Post is supporting my thoughts.
 People love each other so much that they do not notice how toxic their relationship is.
 And how much they, their health and their happiness are suffering under this relationship.
-In my opinion, enduring bad situations, problems and constant conflicts don’t make the best base for a happy relationship.
-Be it the relationship with your boyfriend, girlfriend, wife, and husband or to one of your friends.
+In my opinion, enduring bad situations, problems, and constant conflicts, and not fighting for improvement, don’t make the best base for a happy relationship.
+Be it the relationship with your boyfriend, girlfriend, wife, husband or to one of your friends.
 People have to build a healthy and good base, something which makes them happy, for their relationship.
 And if it is not possible, letting go may be the only solution.

 Surely, I will now be asked if I think that you have to leave the person the moment you get into an argument.
 Or if something does not work out the way you wanted.

 No, I do not want to say anything like that.
 The problems, I’m describing here, are about the character or the behavior of a person.
 If you’re constantly treated badly, no matter in which situation, but you’re only looking forward to this one time, you were treated well, or the one time you were happy for just a few minutes.
 Or this one character trait, like aggressiveness, avarice, etc. which stands in your way to happiness.
 Situations and things, on which you have an influence on but you’re not even considering changing them.
 And in this way, it leads to sadness.
 Exactly in these situations, you have to think about, if it is worth enduring the thorns or if letting go is less hurtful.